Difference Between an NPN and a PNP Transistor

 As you increase current to the base of a NPN transistor, the transistor is turned on more and more until it conducts fully from collector to emitter.

 And as you decrease current to the base of a NPN transistor, the transistor turns on less and less, until the current

 is so low, the transistor no longer conducts across collector to emitter, and shuts off.

 A PNP transistor functions the total opposite way.

-When there is no current at the base, the transistor is on and conducts across to power on the output load.
+As current is sinked from the base (flows out from the base to ground), the transistor is on and conducts across to power on the output load.

 If you would like to search for more articles on this site for any topic, see our